 healthy learning environment.
 They share their ideas and experiences with our entire community.

-Student Life Diversity and Inclusion works with students to create a more welcoming, diverse, and inclusive community.
+Diversity & Inclusion Initiatives in Student Life (DIISL) works with students to create a more welcoming, diverse, and inclusive community.
 To achieve this, we host student programs and trainings and advise student organizations across campus to ensure we're creating an environment where differences are embraced.
-Visit Student Life Diversity and Inclusion.
+Visit Diversity & Inclusion Initiatives in Student Life.

 If you really want to connect with students who have a wide range of experiences and perspectives, join one of our multicultural student organizations.
 These organizations exist to encourage and promote awareness of cultural diversity among Furman students, faculty, and staff, as well as the Greenville community.
 Our organizations are open to all students, regardless of background.
 Join a student organization.